Keyrose557/Webhacking/README.md

 - [ ] Walkthrough:
 <br />Where's the Beef ?!?
 <img src="user_enum1.gif">
-<br />A Successful Attack against all 5 User Accounts took 2min and 11 seconds !!!
+<br />A Successful Attack against all 5 User Accounts took 2min and 11 seconds !?!
 <img src="BruteForce.gif">
 <br />The Damage...
-We got User credentials, PII, and our own Administrative Account !!!
+We got User credentials, PII, and our own Administrative Account !?!
 <img src="damage.gif">

 - [ ] Steps to recreate:
 <br /> - Try common usernames in the TARGET's login page, guess common passwords.
 Maybe we'll get some helpful info
 <br /> - Kali is a great toolbox.
 Lets use our handy dandy tool WPSCAN to gather information on a TARGET
 <br /> - After some poking and proding with WPSCAN lets use our INTEL to test our might.
+Commense Brute Force Attack!!!
 - [ ] Affected source code:
   - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)